mmmak/contacts/README.md

 contacts
 ========

-dealing with multiple address books
+dealing with multiple address books, and stuff